nccgroup/Sniffle/README.md

 Sniffle to channel hop with an advertiser the same way it does with a MAC filter.
 The IRK based MAC filtering feature (`-i`) is mutually exclusive with the static MAC filtering feature (`-m`).

+There is also a convenience feature to automatically identify the MAC address of the advertiser whose advertisement or scan response contains a specified string (series of bytes).
+This is useful for devices with RPAs where the IRK is unknown, but the advertisement contains a sufficiently unique static string suitable for identification.
+This feature uses the `-S` option, with the string specified using standard escape sequences.
+For example, to look for an advertiser whose advertisement contains the hex byte sequence DE AD BE EF, specify `-S "\xDE\xAD\xBE\xEF"`.
+To look for an advertiser with the string "hello", simply specify `-S "hello"`.
+When the string search feature is used, initially all MAC addresses will be accepted till an advertisement containing the search string is found.
+After that, a MAC filter will be set up with the corresponding advertiser's MAC address, and any RSSI filter would be automatically disabled.

 To enable following auxiliary pointers in Bluetooth 5 extended advertising, enable the `-e` option.
 To improve performance and reliability in extended